ashfinal/awesome-hammerspoon/README.md

 ### Clipboard show(clipboard mode)

 It shows the content of your clipboard.
-If text or image type then display it with proper size, if hyberlink type then use default browser to open it.
-Click on it the display block will destory itself.
+If text or image type then display it with proper size, if hyperlink type then use default browser to open it.
+Click the display block it will destory itself.

-I usually use it to display QR image for cellphone's easier scanning, or display some text for better reading.
+I usually use this to display QR image for cellphone's faster scanning, or display some text for better reading.

+Below is what happened when I press <kbd>⌘</kbd> + <kbd>C</kbd> to copy `Hammerspoon.app`, then press <kbd>⌥</kbd> + <kbd>C</kbd> to activate clipboard mode.

 ![clipshow](./screenshots/clipshow.png)